zweilosec/zweilosec.github.io/_posts/2020-04-14-write-up-template.md

 description: >-
   Zweilosec's writeup on the xxx-difficulty xxx machine xxx from https://hackthebox.eu
-title: HTB - Write-up Template                            # Add title of the machine here
+title: Hack The Box - Writeup Template                    # Add title of the machine here
 date: 2020-04-14 08:00:00 -0600                           # Change the date to match completion date
 categories: [Hack the Box, Templates]                     # Change Templates to Writeup
 tags: [htb, hacking, hack the box, template, redteam]     # TAG names should always be lowercase; replace template with writeup, and add relevant tags